blueburrito24/obsidiannotes/Wishlist.md

 	-Repaint the torso front logo area to remove the original logo, and replace it with one to look like the above.
 	-Also fill in the feet with epoxy putty, leaving the connector hole for display stands at the heel.
 	-Dremel the connector holes of the legs so that they can sit flush on the crotch piece.
+	-Cut out a bit of the neck at the back using an exacto knife for increased range.
 	-Hit the entire figure with a matte finish.
 - [ ] ![[Pasted image 20251219091434.png]]
 	[SH FIGUARTS Umamusume Pretty Derby: Oguri Cap](https://zenmarket.jp/s/mmo-store/om5582226?id=3767160a-66cf-40af-b6f1-27458ec8cb1d) 54.44